 Railways with a Minister’s Certificate are required to report Accidents / Incidents to the BCSA.

 To understand what, and how to report, review our Accident / Incident Reporting Guidelines for Provincial Railways

 - Applying for Minister Approval of Standards or Filing a Notice of Construction, Extensions or Exemption

-Railways that wish to construct, extend their railway operations or apply for regulatory exemptions, should click on the appropriate following links.
+Railways that wish to construct, extend their railway operations or apply for regulatory exemptions, should review:

 Application for Minister's Approval of Construction Template

 Notification for Alteration or Extension of a Railway Template

 The BCSA Railway Program is the regulator for provincial railways.
 All provincial railways must comply with the safety criteria specified in the provincial, and in the provincially-adopted, federal legislative requirements.